polymerchm/flashcard/README.md

 ____________

 You can select/deselect all chapters with a sinlge button.
-Now the chapter tableview is implemented as a class allowing for the data_source to dynamically highlight chapters as an image/text is displayed
+<br>Now the chapter tableview is implemented as a class allowing for the data_source to dynamically highlight chapters as an image/text
+is displayed
-Now the book is in the same folder as the script.
+<br>Now the book is in the same folder as the script.

-The file make_asl_dir.py builds a simple test "book" The file get_ASL_jpgs.py will download the entire ASL heirarchy from a suitable webserver.
+The file make_asl_dir.py builds a simple test "book"
+<br>The file get_ASL_jpgs.py will download the entire ASL heirarchy from a suitable webserver.